Chart Color Schemes

 Jane Brook features high concentrations of family households, with a higher-than-average median household size

 Family households account for 84.4% of all households, including 42.7% couples with children, 29.2% couples without children, and 11.7% single parent families.
 Non-family households constitute the remaining 15.6%, with lone person households at 14.5% and group households comprising 1.6%.
-The median household size is 2.9 people, which is larger than the Greater Perth average of 2.8.
+The median household size is 2.9 people, larger than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households